 During this stage:

-If everything is correct, the court moves forward.
+If everything is correct, then the court moves forward.
 However, errors can delay the process.

 Once the petition is accepted, notice must be given to all interested parties.